 As we all know, air travel can be an expensive affair.
 However, you can reduce the cost involved with the help of the reward points once in a while.

-Air Miles are really only good for North American flights but you can get some amazing deals on those routes.
+Air Miles is really only good for North American flights but you can get some amazing deals on those routes.
 They’re also only really worth it if you participate in the bonus events.

 Please let me know your thoughts and comments below.
 Share this article if you like the content and find it helpful.